mathiasringhof/typescript-node-seed/README.md

 ## WARNINGs

 * I'm just dabbling around with TypeScript and I might be missing obvious stuff
-* remember to set **typings** in package.json if you want to properly consume your module from TypeScript
+* remember to set **typings** in package.json if you want to properly consume your module from other TypeScript projects

 ## What's working